Honoré Théodore Maxime Gazan de la Peyrière: Napoleon's return and later life

 During the Hundred Days, Gazan hesitated but eventually joined Napoleon, with little enthusiasm and he did not receive a field command.
 After the war, Jean-Baptiste Jourdan persuaded Gazan to be part of the Conseil convened on 9 November 1815 to try Michel Ney for treason.
 Despite his oath of allegiance to the restored monarchy, the loyal Ney had rallied to Napoleon's banner immediately upon his landing in southern France and had led a corps into battle at Waterloo.
-The King wished to make a point to Napoleon's former marshals and Ney became the focus of his wrath.
+King Louis XVIII wished to make a point to Napoleon's former marshals and Ney became the focus of his wrath.
 Gazan's relationship with Ney had begun in the French Revolutionary Wars shortly after Ney's promotion to general of division.
 At the Battle of Winterthur (1799), he had been one of Ney's first brigade commanders.
 Although the King's government may have expected the Conseil to find Ney guilty, the members voted 5–2 to declare themselves incapable of reaching a verdict, and deferred the case to the Chamber of Peers.

 Some historians maintain that Ney's death penalty resulted from the military court's refusal to act in the case; only the military court could have returned a verdict of "guilty under exceptional circumstances".
 Such a verdict would have meant Ney's lifelong incarceration, but would not have required his execution.
 When the military court refused to reach a verdict, Ney's case went to the Chamber of Peers, which was populated by a mix of old and new peers.
 The old peers might not have been receptive to Ney's predicament; he had been, after all, a highly visible party to Napoleon's success throughout Europe.
 If some of the new peers were sympathetic to Ney's situation, they may also have been anxious to prove their own loyalty to the new regime.
 Ney's penalty was a foregone conclusion.

 Despite this, or perhaps because of it, Louis XVIII forced Gazan into retirement in Grasse, where the aging general dabbled unsuccessfully in politics.
 After the 1830 revolution, the new King of the French Louis Philippe made Gazan a peer of France, and he received a command of a military division in Marseille.
 By this time, he was an old man, and in poor health, and he retired in June 1832.
 Gazan de la Peyriére died in Grasse on 9 April 1845.